 Measurement Conversion for 4th and 5th Grade students

 Measurement can be a confusing concept for upper elementary students, especially when it comes to measurement conversion.
-Whether you are teaching customary measurements, metric conversions, or both, your students will need practice understanding and applying measurement conversions.
+Whether you are teaching customary measurements, metric conversions, or both, your students will need to practice understanding and applying this skill.

 Use anchor charts.

-Eventually, your students may have measurement conversions memorized, but start by having anchor charts with common conversions posted online or in-person for all of your learners to see.
+Eventually, your students may have this skill memorized but start by having anchor charts with common conversions posted online or in-person for all of your learners to see.

 Make Measurement Conversion Relevant.